-- monitoring the reporting process of the financial statements - supervising the financial reporting process and risk management process - monitoring the efficiency of the Company's internal control, internal audit, and risk management systems - monitoring the audit of the financial statements

-- evaluating the independence of the auditor, particularly the provision of related services to the Company (i.a., accepting in advance, according to verified Company's policies and principles, procurement of other than audit services from the auditing company) - proposing a resolution on the election of the auditor - monitoring the financial position of the Company - evaluating the compliance with laws and regulations in the Company.
+- monitoring and assessing the financing reporting system - monitoring and assessing the functioning and the efficiency of the Company's internal control, internal audit, and risk management systems - monitoring and assessing how agreements and other legal acts between the Company and its related parties meet the requirements of ordinary activities and arm's-length terms. - monitoring and evaluating the quality and independence of the auditor's activities and the provision of services other than auditing services by the auditor. - · preparing the appointment of the Company's auditor - monitoring the financial position of the Company - evaluating the compliance with laws and regulations in the Company.

-5.3.2 Charter of the Remuneration Committee
+5.3.2 Charter of the Personnel and Remuneration Committee

-According to its charter, the Remuneration Committee shall comprise at least three members elected by the Board annually for the term of the Board.
+The Personnel and Remuneration Commmittee acts as the Remuneration Committee within the meaning of the Finnish Corporate Governance Code.
+According to its charter, the Personnel and Remuneration Committee shall comprise at least three members elected by the Board annually for the term of the Board.
 The majority of the members of the committee shall be independent of the Company in the manner described in the Corporate Governance Code.
+The members shall have the expertise and experience required for the duties of the committee.

-The committee shall meet at least twice a year, and it shall report to the Board.
+The committee shall meet at least twice a year, and it shall report regularly to the Board.